Curiosity of the Day: Why Is the Statue of Liberty Green?

 Lady Liberty wasn’t built in the United States.
 It came here in 1884 as a gift from our friends, the French.
 But it wasn’t made in 1884, either.
 The sculptor Auguste Bartholdi began to construct it nineteen years earlier, in 1865.
 He was doing so to commemorate one year after President Lincoln had declared that all slaves in the Confederate States were to be free – the so-called Emancipation Proclamation.

-It took all those years for Monsieur Bartholdi to build this massive and beautiful monument, and to build it so that it would not topple over, or collapse under its own weight, or crack at Lady Liberty’s arm thrust forth.
+It took all those years for Monsieur Bartholdi to build this massive and beautiful monument, and to build it so that it would not topple over, or collapse under its own weight, or crack at the point where Lady Liberty’s arm thrusts forth.
 When it was done, it had to be taken apart and brought to the United States by ships, in 214 pieces, and then reassembled on a small island in the harbor of New York.
-Her crowned head and her grave face and her uplifted torch would be the first things they would see, and they said, without words, “Here is that happy place where a man may think what he will, and say what he thinks, and live his life in freedom within the law.”
+Her crowned head and her grave face and her uplifted torch would be the first things visible in the harbor, and they said, without words, “Here is that happy place where a man may think what he will, and say what he thinks, and live his life in freedom within the law.”

 Then they had to get the pieces together, and that meant they had to erect an enormous set of scaffolds for the workmen to climb and work upon.
 Still, what could you do, hundreds of feet in the air, with a piece of metal as big as Lady Liberty’s face?
 Can you imagine passing, from one man to the next, dangling on the edge of a skyscraper, a train car full of scrap metal?
 I can’t, either.
 The pieces had to be hauled up there by enormous machines, which in those days did not work by gasoline engines, but by pulleys and other devices that the ancient Romans and Greeks had too; and of course the men did have to be very strong.